HOOD Investors Have Opportunity to Lead Robinhood Markets, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-21, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Robinhood Markets, Inc. ("Robinhood" or the "Company") (NASDAQ: HOOD).
+BENSALEM, Pa., Jan.
+24, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Robinhood Markets, Inc. ("Robinhood" or the "Company") (NASDAQ: HOOD).

 Class Period: July 2021 IPO